Three Clearances and a Wedding

 Duncan was born in the parish of Kilmonivaig which is across Loch Lochy from the the seat of the Cameron clan, Achnacarry.
 Although part of traditional Cameron country, in 1770 control had passed to the Duke of Gordon [note 4] who proceeded to raise rents and clear the land with the aid of his factor, the Reverend John Anderson. [note 5] The Duke's clearances from his Lochaber estate through the good works of the obedient Reverend went on until 1806.

-So it is likely that Duncan Cameron was just one of many in Lochaber who left the area at that time.
+Anyway it is clear that Duncan Cameron was just one of many in Lochaber who left the area at that time.
 He probably headed North between 1801 and 1806.
 He may have followed work on the construction of the Caledonian Canal, and ended up at Inverness.
 From there he may have continued a bit further North up into East Ross-shire where he eventually settled and raised his family - which leads us to the next chapter in our story.

 The Second Clearance